 Display and Graphics Guide

 For nine years, Information Systems & Computing (ISC) recommended a 17-inch cathode ray tube (CRT) monitor as the desktop standard.
-Beginning in 2007-2008 desktop recommendations the standard was changed to a 19-inch liquid crystal display (LCD) and for the 2014-2015 desktop recommendations a 20 inch display is specified.
-While ISC believes that the 20-inch LCD display standard will suit the needs of most users, it's important to be aware of special considerations that may influence your specific requirements.
+Beginning in 2007-2008 desktop recommendations the standard was changed to a 19-inch liquid crystal display (LCD) and for the 2015-2016 desktop recommendations a 20-inch to 22-inch display range is specified.
+While ISC believes that the 20-inch to 22-inch LCD display standard will suit the needs of most users, it's important to be aware of special considerations that may influence your specific requirements.

 Some older LCDs and certain professional displays fall victim to a phenomenon known as "ghosting" where the images on the screen appear to streak or blur during fast motion.
 This is a result of slow response times and input lag.
 Response times are the rate at which a display updates the image it is showing.
 Input lag is a delay of video signal traveling from the graphics processor to the display.
 The ghosting phenomenon can distract or cause headaches for certain individuals.
 ISC recommends purchasing displays that specify a 16ms or lower response time and using a digital video input, such as DVI, DisplayPort, or Thunderbolt, to reduce the effects of input lag.